Data Protection Notice

 If a person believes that the personal data being processed by the Bank is inaccurate or incorrect, that person is entitled to have it corrected.

-In certain cases a person is entitled to demand that the Bank destroy personal data on them if they believe the data is no longer necessary for the purpose for which it was collected.
-The same applies if the person withdraws their consent for the processing of personal data and if there is no other legal basis for the processing or if the processing of the data is illegal.
+In certain cases a person is entitled to demand that the Bank destroy personal data about them, e.g. if they believe the data is no longer necessary for the purpose for which it was collected.
+The same applies if the person withdraws their consent for the processing of personal data and if there is no other legal basis for the processing or if the processing of the data is found to be unlawful.

 7.3 Right to object and restrictions on processing